brandur/sorg/content/articles/sortsupport.md

 But that's certainly not the case in all domains.
-Game code is often an interesting read because it comes from an industry where speed is a competitive advantage, and it's common practice to optimize liberally even at the cost of modularity and maintainability.
+Game code is often an interesting read because it comes from an industry where speed is a competitive advantage, and it's common practice to optimize liberally even at some cost to modularity and maintainability.
 One technique for that is to inline code in critical sections even to the point of absurdity.
 CryEngine, open-sourced a few years ago, has a